jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 ---

-Climate-related risks in insurance contexts ⛈ [2019-2022]
+[Completed] Climate-related risks in insurance contexts (2019-2022) ⛈🏠
 -------------------

 *As part of my research scientist position at The Co-operators in collaboration with UQÀM.*